 Run the provided DDL SQL files.

-You will first need to create the schema objects, per the Master_Schema*.sql script.
+User will first need to create the schema objects, per the Master_Schema*.sql script.
 This script can be modified as needed to reflect the desired tablespaces, etc.

 Once completed, verify that there were no errors in the process, and the appropriate objects are created within the user schema for the appropriate Tablespaces.
 (You may do this from the Oracle Enterprise Manager Console or your DBA tool of choice.)